Holtorf Medical Group

 The researchers found that using their approach, over 12 weeks, the patients lost on average about 13 pounds.

-Holtorf Medical Group has been addressing hypothalamic causes of obesity in patients for a number of years.
+Holtorf Medical Group's thyroid specialists have been addressing hypothalamic causes of obesity in patients for many years.
 Typically, thyroid imbalances are thoroughly diagnosed and are not only treated, but optimally treated, which includes addressing low Free T3, elevated Reverse T3, and thyroid transport issues.
 Our doctors are the most highly trained and experienced in this field.
 Call us today at 877-508-1177 and schedule an appointment!

 Sakkal S, et al “Why obese patients may have normal thyroid tests despite ‘thyroid symptoms'” AACE 2014; Abstract 1974326.